Snak

 Snak (Danish for "chat") was a shareware Internet Relay Chat (IRC) client written by Kent Sorensen for the Macintosh platform.
 Snak was distributed as shareware and could be freely used and evaluated for 30 days at no charge.
 After the 30-day evaluation period has ended, the program would quit after 15 minutes of use, and a registration key had to be purchased.
 Versions up to 4.12 run on both Mac OS 9 and Mac OS X while version 5 and newer only support Mac OS X. The program is Intel Only as of version 5.3.4.
 The program is not fully compatible with current macOS versions and is no longer supported, with the developer stating that he is unable to create new versions due to the deprecation of the Carbon libraries.
-On October 10, 2018, Snak was declared abandonware by the developer and made freeware with a license key published on the project's web site.
+On October 10, 2018, Snak was made freeware with a license key published on the project's web site.